domRiddle/ASF/Plugins.md

 ## For users

 ASF loads plugins from `plugins` directory located in your ASF folder.
-It's recommended to create a dedicated folder for each plugin you want to put inside `plugins` directory, such as `MyPlugin`.
+It's recommended to create a dedicated folder for each plugin that you want to use, it can be based off its name, such as `MyPlugin`.
 Doing so will result in the final tree structure of `plugins/MyPlugin`.
 Finally, put all the files of the plugin you've downloaded inside the folder you've created and start ASF.
 If the plugin was loaded successfully, you'll see its name and version in your log.
 You should consult your plugin developers in case of questions, issues or usage related to the plugins that you've decided to use.

 **Please note that ASF plugins might be malicious**.
 You should always ensure that you're using plugins made by developers that you can trust.